-Owner, cinematographer (digital & super 8), editor—covering East Coast, West Coast, destination
+Owner, cinematographer (digital & super 8), editor—covering East Coast, West Coast, France & beyond

 A self-proclaimed film & music junkie, Megan learned all about movie-making (back when there was still cutting and splicing!!) at Emerson College in Boston.
 After many years of working in the entertainment industry in LA to running her own graphic design studio in NY, Megan's love of retro filmmaking took over.
 In 2007 she captured her very first wedding on super 8 and had that famous "ah ha" moment.
 You know, when you finally find what you are supposed to do?
 Pretty cool feeling.
 That's when she started Hello Super 8—focussing her business on capturing amazing weddings for awesome couples on real film.
 Now called Hello Super Studios, the company has expanded to incorporate digital video for a wide variety of cool projects.
 And really, no matter what the medium Megan is dedicated to keeping it old school for modern times.